Tracey Towers

 Tracey Towers seen from Bedford Park Blvd, next to 3400 Paul Avenue.
 The Concourse Yard is in the foreground, storing New York City Subway trains.

-Tracey Towers refers to two twin buildings designed by architect Paul Rudolph, located in the Jerome Park neighborhood of the Bronx, New York City.
+Tracey Towers are twin buildings designed by architect Paul Rudolph, located in the Jerome Park neighborhood of the Bronx, New York City.
 They are a predominant feature of the Bronx's mainly flat skyline.

 History

 The buildings were created as a result of the Mitchell-Lama program, in addition, air rights of neighboring properties, including those of the Metropolitan Transportation Authority's Jerome Yard, were purchased to allow for construction.
 Intended to be a luxury condominium, the buildings were completed in 1972 and opened in 1974 as subsidized housing.
 Combined, they have 871 units of various sizes, including one-bedroom and two-bedroom apartments.
 The towers became the tallest in the borough when completed, at 400 ft, although the 404 feet tall River Park Towers took the title just three years later.
 They were and remain the second-tallest cooperative housing development in the Bronx, behind Co-Op City, which is the largest of its kind in the world.
 Amenities, however, have been on a slow decline in quality.
 In particular, tenants complain about the inconsistencies of the towers' boilers, and hot water is frequently shut without prior notice.